A Rare Esophageal Disorder

 Many patients that experience symptoms do not seek medical help until the problems have significantly progressed.
 Others try to offset problems by chewing their food carefully and lifting the neck to help the food move down the esophagus.

 The following tests are used to confirm the diagnosis:

 - Esophageal manometry

-Following a proper diagnosis, a patient may be given several achalasia treatment options.
-Unfortunately, none of them can cure the disorder, though they can assist in improving symptoms.
-Treatments include the following:
+Following a proper diagnosis, a patient may be given several treatment options.
+While none of the available treatments can cure the disorder, they can improve symptoms.
+Treatments include:

 - Drug Therapy – Calcium channel blockers in conjunction with nitrates have been shown to weaken the lower esophageal sphincter.
 Patients are often directed to take a pill a few minutes before eating.
 While this method is certainly the least invasive, many patients feel that it is not an effective long-term treatment.

 - Laparoscopic Heller Myotomy – The muscles of the lower esophageal sphincter and the uppermost part of the stomach are cut in order to weaken the muscle fibers.
 In the past, the surgery required making an incision in the chest; today miVIP uses minimally invasive technology to make small incisions that allow for an easy recovery time.
 85 percent of patients report that the Laparoscopic Heller Myotomy improved symptoms 10 years following the surgery.

 - Balloon Dilation – A patient swallows a specially designed balloon that has not yet been inflicted.
 The doctor uses x-ray scanning to position the balloon at the lower esophageal sphincter.
 It is then inflated to loosen the muscles of the lower esophageal sphincter.
 Approximately 2/3 of patients say that this procedure helps alleviate their swallowing issues.